Craft

 Security and Plan Enforcement

 Account isolation.
 Every query is scoped to your account.
-It is architecturally impossible for Claude to see or modify another user's data through your token.
+It is architecturally impossible for Claude to see or modify another user's data through your connection.

 Plan limits.
-The MCP server enforces the same limits as the web dashboard.
+The MCP server enforces the same limits as the web dashboard, re-checked on every request.
 Free accounts cannot publish more than one app or create more than five FAQs.
-Changelog, status page, analytics, and canned responses require Pro.
-Guides require Studio.
-When a limit is hit, Claude receives a clear error message with a link to upgrade — the same behavior as clicking a gated button in the UI.
+Changelog, guides, status page, analytics, and canned responses require Pro.
+When a limit is hit, Claude receives a clear message with a link to upgrade — the same behavior as clicking a gated button in the UI.

-Audit logging.
-Every MCP tool call is logged with your account ID, the tool name, duration, and whether it succeeded.
+Rate limiting and audit logging.
+Requests are capped at 120 per minute, and every tool call is logged with your account ID, the connected client name, the tool, duration, and whether it succeeded.
 You are never flying blind.

 Supported Clients